ruchikaa123/pslab-python/README.md

 ## Installation

-pslab-python can be installed from PyPI:
+PSLab-python can be installed from PyPI:

-	$ pip install pslab
+	$ pip install PSLab

 **Note**: Linux users must additionally install a udev rules file for pslab-python to be able to communicate with the PSLab device.
 The file [99-pslab.rules](https://github.com/fossasia/pslab-python/blob/development/99-pslab.rules) should be copied to /etc/udev/rules.d/.

-**Note**: If you are only interested in using PSLab as an acquisition device without a display/GUI, only pslab-python needs to be installed.
-If you would like a GUI, install the [pslab-desktop app](https://github.com/fossasia/pslab-desktop) and follow the instructions of the Readme in that repo.
+**Note**: If you are only interested in using PSLab as an acquisition device without a display/GUI, only PSLab-python needs to be installed.
+If you would like a GUI, install the [PSLab-desktop app](https://github.com/fossasia/pslab-desktop) and follow the instructions of the Readme in that repo.

 ## Validate installation

-1. Plug in the PSLab device and check that both the LEDs light up.
+1. Plugin the PSLab device and check that both the LEDs light up.
 2. The following piece of code should run without errors:
 ```
-from pslab import ScienceLab
+from PSLab import ScienceLab
-psl = ScienceLab()
+PSL = ScienceLab()
-capacitance = psl.multimeter.measure_capacitance()
+capacitance = PSL.multimeter.measure_capacitance()
 print(capacitance)
 ```